SoftUni-Internal/interactive-content/EN/06-Nested-Loops/02-Real-Life-Example.md

 [image assetsSrc="06-nested-loops-clock-1200.png" /]

-Imagine the current time is exactly **11:00** AM.
+Let us take a look at the code logic representing a clock starting form **11:00** AM.

-Our minutes will gradually increase by **1** until they reach **59**.
+The minutes will gradually increase by **1** until they reach **59**.

 Once they get to 60, the hours will be incremented by **1** and the minutes will be reset back to **00**.

-We can represent this process using `for` loops, and more importantly, why would we even need more than one for-loop to simulate how a simple clock works
+We can represent this process using **for-loops**, and more importantly.
+Let us see why we need more than one for-loop to simulate how a clock works.

-As you can see in pseudocode example there are two `for` loops: **inner** and **outer**.
+As you can see in pseudocode example contains two for-loops: **inner** and **outer**.

-The outer one represents the hours, while the inner one is responsible for the minutes.
+The calculates hours, while the inner one is responsible for the minutes.

 ## Pseudocode